What are your hours?

 What do lunches and snacks consist of?

-Outside time: Our facility includes a huge outdoor playground and outside play is a very important part of our program.
-We expect the children to have a lot of fun, learn a lot about themselves and the world they live in.
+Our facility includes a huge outdoor playground and outside play is a very important part of our program.
+We expect the children to have a lot of fun and learn a lot about themselves and the world in which they live.
 In doing this, they get dirty some days.
 We take this as a sign of intelligence.
 We hope you do too!

 Is there TV?

-Northfield Daycare has been in operation for many decades without any TV's, computers, or other electronic games.
+Northfield Daycare has been in operation for many decades without any TV’s, computers, or other electronic games.
 They do not fit our philosophy of free and make-believe play, problem solving, and getting along with your friends (and it keeps the electricity bill low).
-Why watch "The Land of Make-Believe" on TV if you could be right in the middle of such a land, right here at Daycare and make up your own story?
+Why watch “The Land of Make-Believe” on TV if you could be right in the middle of such a land, right here at Daycare and make up your own story?
 We guide the children in wondering about the world, social and natural, that they see and experience every day themselves.
 We discourage families from bringing toys from home, other than a small nap toy.
-We have plenty of toys and we are proud that we maintain our toys to serve many generations of kids, as does our furniture, pots and pans in the kitchen, etc.
+We have plenty of toys and we are proud that we maintain our toys to serve many generations of kids.

 Can you explain the focus on play rather than learning basic math, Spanish, etc?